Mi (film): Plot

-“Mi” has nothing to lose.
+Mi has nothing to lose.
 Everything to gain.
 But that doesn't necessarily mean she is winning in life.
-“Mi” is dying of Tuberculosis (TB), a disease with no cure at the time (Post War Period).
-“Mi” couldn't care less, with cigarettes and brandy as her close companions.
+She is dying of tuberculosis (TB), a disease with no cure at the time (post-war period).
+She couldn't care less, with cigarettes and brandy as her close companions.
 Post-WWII Rangoon nightlife is her playground.
 She is popular among upper-class men and known for her cleverness and ability to fool men.
 No one knows her true back story.

 Still, most men fall for her.
-Even though they knew that they would be played, men are always after “Mi”.
-Among those men, Mg Ko Lay is the young, naïve one and madly in love with “Mi” who treats him the same as other men.
-Unable to stand the emotional toll being with "Mi" causes him, Mg Ko Lay runs away from “Mi” by taking a job at a timber camp in the jungle, far away from Rangoon.
+Even though they knew that they would be played, men are always after Mi.
+Among those men, Mg Ko Lay is the young, naïve one and madly in love with Mi, who treats him the same as other men.
+Unable to stand the emotional toll being with Mi causes him, Mg Ko Lay runs away from Mi by taking a job at a timber camp in the jungle, far away from Rangoon.
 There he meets Thaw Swe, his boss who treats him like his own brother.
-Thaw Swe gets to know “Mi”, through Mg Ko Lay's nightly heartbroken confessions.
+Thaw Swe gets to know Mi, through Mg Ko Lay's nightly heartbroken confessions.
 Mi's regular taunting letters to Mg Ko Lay, drive him crazy.
 One day, Mg Ko Lay commits suicide.
 Thaw Swe is dismissed because of the incident.

-Thaw Swe wants to meet “Mi” who could drive a man to his own death.
-Thaw Swe comes to Rangoon, wanting to teach “Mi” a lesson.
+Thaw Swe wants to meet Mi who could drive a man to his own death.
+Thaw Swe comes to Rangoon, wanting to teach Mi a lesson.
 When they meet, everything changes.
-Thaw Swe learns stories of “Mi” from a lot of different men.
-Each man has different stories of “Mi”.
+Thaw Swe learns stories of Mi from a lot of different men.
+Each man has different stories of Mi.
 Thaw Swe could not figure out which one is true.
-Even though Thaw Swe knows “Mi” is fooling him, he, too, can't help getting tangled with “Mi”.
-He soon realizes that he is becoming like Mg Ko Lay and finds himself trying to rescue “Mi” from herself.
+Even though Thaw Swe knows Mi is fooling him, he, too, can't help getting tangled with Mi.
+He soon realizes that he is becoming like Mg Ko Lay and finds himself trying to rescue Mi from herself.

-But there is so much more that he doesn't know about “Mi”.
-Later he gets mixed up in a murder case of a rich man who has a connection with "Mi".
+But there is so much more that he doesn't know about Mi.
+Later he gets mixed up in a murder case of a rich man who has a connection with Mi.
 Is Mi innocent?
 Mi is dying anyway.
 What's the motive?
-Thaw Swe doesn't understand “Mi” from the beginning.
-“Mi” doesn't try to prove her innocence either.
-Yet, Thaw Swe becomes an intimate player in the web of mystery that “Mi” has laid out, rife with dangers, corruptions, and deceits.
-Meanwhile, “Mi” has what she thinks is the bigger problem than any other thing, doubting her existence.
-Will Thaw Swe be able to help "Mi"?
+Thaw Swe doesn't understand Mi from the beginning.
+Mi doesn't try to prove her innocence either.
+Yet, Thaw Swe becomes an intimate player in the web of mystery that Mi has laid out, rife with dangers, corruptions, and deceits.
+Meanwhile, Mi has what she thinks is the bigger problem than any other thing, doubting her existence.
+Will Thaw Swe be able to help Mi?
 The real question is, “Does Mi really want to be helped?”